goreleaser/goreleaser/www/docs/ci/travis.md

 # Travis CI

-You may want to setup your project to auto-deploy your new tags on [Travis](https://travis-ci.org), for example:
+You may want to set up your project to auto-deploy your new tags on [Travis](https://travis-ci.org), for example:

 ```yaml